Tech-at-DU/ACS-3330-Single-Page-Web-Applications/Lessons/lesson-09.md

 export default gameSlice.reducer
 ```

 Notice that `click` and `buyUpgrade` look like they mutate state directly.
-RTK uses a library called **Immer** under the hood, which intercepts these mutations and produces a new state object safely.
+RTK uses a library called **Immer** under the hood, which intercepts these writes and produces a new state object safely.
 You can write it as if you're mutating — RTK handles immutability for you.

 > 💡 AI Prompt: "What is Immer and why does Redux Toolkit use it?"